zhouguidi/zhouguidi.github.io/_posts/2014-11-13-CoffeeScript-Meets-JQuery.md

 {% endhighlight %}

 Isn't that beautiful?

+Notice the space in the first line, though.
+This line means call funtion `$` with an anonymous function as its input, but if you miss the space, it means nothing than an error.

 ### More
 I'm sure there are more cheering combinations of the two tools.
 After finish reading [CoffeeScript: Accelerated JavaScript Development](https://pragprog.com/book/tbcoffee/coffeescript), I think I'm definately gonna write something.